Bed Bug Extermination & Elimination

 Call 540-470-0175 for a free inspection.
 Brown Exterminating can eliminate bed bugs.

 - We offer a FREE inspection and consultation

 - 60 day guarantee infestation has been eliminated

 Note: If you decide to treat bed bugs yourself, please read the label of the product you are using.
 Many times we find individuals using products improperly or in a harmful manner.

-Contact Brown Exterminating and our bed bug experts will discuss with you every step of the process, from a complete inspection and identification to the process of eradication.
+Contact Brown Exterminating and our bed bug experts will discuss with you every step of the process, from a complete inspection and positive identification to the process of eradication.
 And, since our treatments are safe and effective, your home will remain safe for both kids and pets once treated.
-Brown Exterminating is a full service pest control company with over 40 years experience and services Waynesboro, Staunton, Fishersville, Harrisonburg, Lexington, and surrounding areas.
+Brown Exterminating is a full service pest control company with over 40 years experience and services Waynesboro, Fishersville, Staunton, Harrisonburg, Lexington, and surrounding areas.
 Call today and we can start the process of killing bed bugs and getting your house back in order.

 - Free bed bug inspection

 - Integrated pest management strategy, includes preliminary instruction.

 - Excellent customer support and service - we will make sure you understand the process